-- The visual impact/dominance of driveways in the streetscape for a minimum 5.5m setback to the garage. - Where appropriate, the width of the driveway should always be minimized to reduce its presence in the streetscape, ensuring that the exterior width of the driveway does not exceed the exterior width of the garage.
+- The visual impact/dominance of driveways on the streetscape shall be minimized and parked car overhangs avoided, by establishing a minimum 5.5m setback to the garage. - Where appropriate, the width of the driveway should always be minimized to reduce its presence in the streetscape, ensuring that the exterior width of the driveway does not exceed the exterior width of the garage.
 Driveways shall be a maximum of 6m at the property line or curb. - To create opportunities for on-street parking on one side of the street, a 5.5m separation between driveways shall be encouraged where paired driveways are not possible. - To break up the expanse of asphalt for double or paired garages, consideration shall be given to integrating decorative paving features.
 For example, a double soldier course of interlock pavers shall be placed on the property line between each adjacent driveway, effectively dividing a single large asphalt area into two smaller areas.